adclama9/Valorant_map_predictor/README.md

 This repo goes through the methodology I took.

 Main idea:\
-Have a live feed of a map that can predict the chance of a team winning based on the positioning on the map.\
+Have a live feed (screen capturing) of a map that can predict the chance of a team winning based on the positioning on the map.\
 Trying with the Ascent map.

 Steps: